ImagineSocialGit/engage-core/docs/permission-invitations.md

 - scheduled-send job injects the public preference URL before sending
 - SMS does not receive the email-only bypass
 - normal Broadcasts do not receive the imported-contact bypass
-- Broadcast preview counts already-invited imported contacts as ineligible
-- Broadcast scheduling blocks permission invitations when zero contacts are eligible
-- import-batch targeted permission invitations only resolve contacts from selected import batches
+- import-batch permission invitation scheduling only schedules eligible contacts from the selected import batch
+- running the import-batch scheduling action twice does not create duplicate pending/sent invitation messages
+- contacts with existing imported-contact email invitation rows are skipped
+- contacts with required marketing email consent are skipped
+- contacts without email addresses are skipped
 - contacts with `contact_import_batch_id` count as imported for final Messaging send-time enforcement